Exact Convergence Rate Analysis of the Independent Metropolis-Hastings Algorithms: IMH on general state spaces

 \section{IMH on general state spaces}

 Now we are ready to state and prove our main results.
-Suppose one wish to sample from a probability distribution with density $\pi$ on the general state space $\mathcal X$.
-Let $p$ be a probability density function that we are able to sample from.
-Throughout this section, we assume both $p$ and $\pi$ are continuous therefore it makes sense to discuss the behavior of our Markov chain at every point $x$ and avoids the measurability issues.
-We further assume that the support of $\pi$ is contained in that of $p$, i.e., $\text{Supp}(\pi) \subset \text{Supp}(p)$.
-The IMH algorithm is defined as follows:
+Suppose one wishes to sample from a probability distribution with density $\pi$ on the general state space $\mathcal X$.
+Let $p$ be a probability density function that we can sample from.
+Throughout this section, we assume both $p$ and $\pi$ are continuous.
+As mentioned in Section \ref{subsec:contribution}, we assume $\supp(\pi) \subset \supp(p)$ and the chain is initialized from $\supp(\pi)$.